John Younger: Texas and Missouri

-The Youngers headed to Texas for a peaceful life until illness fell on Bersheba so the boys (with the exception of Cole) took her back to Missouri to die.
+The younger Younger brothers took Bersheba to Sherman, Texas to get away from continued harassment in Jackson County.
+When Bersheba fell ill, the boys (except for Cole) took her back to Missouri for her final days.

-As soon as they arrived they were harassed, Bob was knocked unconscious, and John was hung four times, and the fourth time they hung him the rope dug deep into his flesh.
+As soon as they arrived in Jackson County, they were attacked in their home.
+Bob was knocked unconscious, and John was hanged four times, and the fourth time they hanged him the rope dug deep into his flesh.
 They cut him down and hacked at the body with knives.
 He survived.
-Witnessing this was too much for Bersheba and she died on June 6, 1870, her 54th birthday.
+After witnessing this violence, Bersheba died on June 6, 1870, her 54th birthday.

-After Bersheba's funeral John and Bob met up with Jim and, because it was not safe to stay in one place, they often moved between Missouri and Texas.
+After Bersheba's funeral, John and Bob met up with Jim.
+Because it was not safe to stay in one place, they often moved between Missouri and Texas.

-On January 20, 1871, he shot and killed two Texas deputy sheriffs.
+On January 20, 1871, John shot and killed two Texas deputy sheriffs.

 James–Younger Gang

 In 1873 Jim, John and Bob Younger joined the James–Younger Gang.